-As another example, Dermody mentioned Australia’s NABERS rating system, which effectively measures a building’s carbon footprint.
 During the pandemic, most buildings had great NABER ratings, but that was simply because they weren't being used.
-This, he said, highlights the need to create spaces intelligent enough for management to fully understand and optimize how they contribute to the environmental, or “E,” part of ESG.
+This highlights the need to create spaces intelligent enough for management to fully understand and optimize how they contribute to the environmental, or “E,” part of ESG.
 Owners need the tools to determine not just how much carbon they are using per square foot, he said, but how much carbon they are using related to the actual purpose the building is there for when it is being actively used for that purpose.

 Huang added that the need for these intelligent spaces will only grow as the next generation of workers demands that offices exhibit ESG consciousness.